Stripe Order in the Metallic and Superconducting Phases of Rhombohedral Hexalayer Graphene: Methods

 For example, at each value of $\phi$, panels (a) and (b) of Fig.~\ref{fig2} share the same $S$ and $D$ contacts and can therefore be modeled using the same potential-distribution map.

 What follows is the procedure used to vary the components of the resistivity matrix in order to obtain the best fit to all measured data points.
 The algorithm for determining the optimal fit has been described previously in the Methods section of previous reports ~\cite{Zhang2024nonreciprocity}.
-Accordingly, we do not reproduce those details here, but instead provide an expanded discussion of the fitting procedure in the Supplementary Information~\cite{SI}.
+As such, we do not reproduce those details here.

 It is worth noting that the angular response in Fig.~\ref{fig2} reflects a unique consequence of extreme transport anisotropy, clearly distinguishable from previous experimental reports ~\cite{Wu2017nematic,Wu2020nematic,Zhang2024nonreciprocity,Zhang2025angular,Morissette2025rhombohedral}.
 In the presence of moderate anisotropy (e.g., $\rho_{\max}/\rho_{\min} < 2$), the angular oscillation of any measurement configuration can be accurately described by cosine functions with a periodicity of $\pi$ (see Eqs.~M1–S2 for example), and contributions from higher harmonic terms with smaller angular periods are negligible.
 However, this description breaks down once the anisotropy exceeds a certain threshold (e.g., $\rho_{\max}/\rho_{\min} > 5$).
 In this strong-anisotropy regime, higher harmonic components must be included to correctly capture the potential distribution across the device, resulting in the distinctly non-cosine angular oscillations represented by the solid black lines in Fig.~\ref{fig2}.